BackdoorTech/Beast-ORM/src/readme.md

    - Implement logging to help with debugging and monitoring the library's behavior.
  - Helpers
    - Utility classes or functions that provide common functionality used throughout the library.
+ - Triggers
+   - Implement triggers at the Utility Layer to execute custom logic during error handling or other utility-related events.
 ___________________________________________
 This example demonstrates how this library is organized into layers, separating concerns and making it more maintainable and extensible.